risingmoon/data-structures/CLRS.md

 ###### 10.2-6

 The dynamic-set operation Union takes two disjoint sets S_1 and S_2 as input, and it returns a set S = S_1 U S_2, consisting of all the elements of S_1 and S_2.
-The sets S_1 and S_2 are usugly destroyed by the operation.
+The sets S_1 and S_2 are usually destroyed by the operation.
 Show how to support UNION in O(1) time using a suitable list data structure.

 ###### 10.2-7